 After much internal debate, Quinn Hughes has been selected as the best draft pick of the 2010s.
 Pettersson surely deserves this honour as well, but when you look at how difficult it is to find an elite puck-moving defenceman like Hughes, you can see why he could be more valuable in the long run.

-When you look at what Hughes has accomplished in his short career and what he has done to transform the look of the Canucks’ defence, it’s hard to believe that he hasn’t even finished a full season in the NHL yet.
+When you look at what Hughes has accomplished in his short career and what he has done to transform the look of the Canucks’ defence, it’s hard to believe that he only has two NHL seasons under his belt.
 From the minute he stepped foot on the ice, you knew he was going to be something special.
 The skating, vision, and unparalleled hockey sense are things that you won’t find in a Canucks defenceman again for a long time.
 So we should all count ourselves lucky to be able to witness his brilliance first-hand.

 Hughes not only transformed the Canucks’ defence, but he also transformed the power play as well.
-After much debate and complaining on social media, the fans finally got their wish, and ever since he started running it, he has three goals and 23 assists with the man advantage.
-The unit is also a top-ten force for the first time in a long time.
+After much debate and complaining on social media, the fans finally got their wish, and ever since he started running it, he has three goals and 43 assists with the man advantage.
 The way he walks the line and sets up chances for tips and one-timers while also being able to unleash his own underrated slap shot has made all the difference between a mediocre power play and an elite one.

 On top of all his offensive exploits, Hughes has also contributed to the defensive side by driving play and getting the puck quickly and efficiently out of his own zone and through the neutral zone (from ‘By the numbers: Quinn Hughes is already the Canucks’ best neutral zone defender’, The AthleticNHL – 4/25/20).
 Not all defence is blocking shots and being physical, the best type is not allowing the opposition to be in your zone at all, and he rarely gets caught there when he has the puck on his stick.
 He either skates it out or executes a perfect pass to a forward rushing up the ice.